daleal/proyecto-ssoo/documentation.md

 ### Description

-Function description
+Unloads something from the virtual location `orig` to the real location `dest`.
+If `orig` corresponds to a file, only that file will be copied directly inside `dest`.
+Otherwise, `orig` corresponds to a folder.
+That folder will be recursively copied to `dest`.

 ### Return Value and Error Handling

-The function returns `1`.
-If `dest` belongs to a non-existent destination in the computer it returns `0`.
-If `orig` belongs to a non-existent virtual destination it returns `0`.

-### Notes

-Aditional notes about the function
+The function returns `1` if nothing goes wrong.
+If the real or the virtual destination and origin are wrong, this method will return `0`.

 ## cr_load